Cricket: Shane Warne revisits getting out one run shy of test 100 against New Zealand

 "I took this almighty wind up and tried to hit it for 12 back to Melbourne from Perth and bloody Mark Richardson had to take the catch."

-However, the Australian believed he was robbed of the momentous achievement that day, with replays showing Vetorri had bowled a no-ball.
+However, the Australian believed he was robbed of the momentous achievement that day, with replays showing Vettori had bowled a no-ball.

 Recently, life had been turned on its head for Warne following the outbreak of the coronavirus, much like everyone else, he said.